theaulait/final/src/cardgame/README.md

 works.
 Use this method to obtain a shuffled deck, and deal the cards to the players from the deck.

-The `Dealer.main()` method prints out the hands you've produces.
+The `Dealer.main()` method prints out the hands you've produced.
 You may use this to inspect the output of your method.